 Tell the SQL query FROM where you need the data

-SELECT statement alone won't do anything.
-Once you have selected columns you want to work with, you also need to pick the table (Data Extension or System Data View)
+SELECT statement alone won't do much.
+In most cases, once you have selected data you want to work with, you also need to pick the table (Data Extension or System Data View)

-FROM which the query will take the right columns.
+FROM which the query will take the required columns.
 The code for this is simple:

-Just as with column names, if the name of your Data Extension has spaces in it, be sure to enclose it in brackets.
+Just as with column names, if the name of your Data Extension has spaces or hyphens in it, be sure to enclose it in brackets.

 System Data Views